 Teacher Test 2: Love what you Teach

-In 2014 the Sutton Trust identified that a teacher’s knowledge on a subject – and their ability to effectively communicate it to their students – had a significant impact on both Teaching quality and job fulfilment.
-As a Teacher, self-education is a large facet of the job,needing to keep current on information breakthroughs and real-world implications in their chosen topic, as it retains the Teacher and student’s investment in the subject.
+A study by the Sutton Trust discovered that a teacher’s knowledge on a subject – and their ability to effectively communicate it to their students – had a significant impact on both Teaching quality and job fulfilment.
+Self-education is a large facet of this role, so teachers need to keep current on the latest advancements, breakthroughs and their real-world implications.
+This retains interest and continued investment in the subject taught.
+For example, what if a student asks ‘Is Pluto still considered a planet?’.

 Teacher Test 3: It’s always a New Day